vjain143/wikipoc/xtras/preparation-kit/Star Approach Examples.md

 * (A) XYZ introduced integration/microservices beetween Portal and database.
 * (R) Using this solution(integration/microservices) their job portal was improved and user were able to search and apply job easily
 * Example:
+  * Jobs Microservice : To read/get, create, update and delete jobs.
+Use by user and admin.
+  * Application Microservice : use by user to create application, use by admin to get submitted application..
+  * User Microservice : All CRUD operations.

 # Project
 SFDC - GE Healthcare aiming for transformation in medical technologies and services that are shaping a new age of patient care.
 This project is to streamline business function and provide integration for smooth functioning of its applications(salesforce) and processes across the countries.